khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 ```

 That is it.
 We just allocated new data on the stack.
 In order to pop from the
-stack we do the reverse.
+stack, we do the reverse.
 We first get the value we want to read.

 ```arm32
 ldr r0, [sp]